mlesterdampios/mit524/README.md

 Simple E-commerce System.
 Built from pure php with no frameworks.

 # Deploying
-Just import the sql file to the database to seed data.
+Import the sql file to the database to seed data.
 Then edit /functions/config.php and /admin_area/functions/config.php

+# Admin
+Browse to localhost/admin_area and use admin:123

 # Credits
 The template used for front-end are made by [Colorlib](https://colorlib.com) and is licensed under CC by 3.0.